|

 enceslaus Hollar published his 30 etchings for the first time in 1651.

-After a number of editions, the plates went out of fashion and disappeared for a while.
+After a number of editions, dances of death went out of fashion and the plates disappeared for a while.

 1790, Le triomphe de la Mort